gscontras/probLang/chapters/02-pragmatics.md

 > Exercise: Play around with `total_apples` and `base_rate_red` to get good intuitions about the state prior for different parameters.
 (For which values of `total_apples` and `base_rate_red` would you better take more samples for a more precise visualization?)

 A world state `state` (a single sample from the `statePrior`) gives the true, actual number of red apples.
-If the world state was known to the speaker, his beliefs for any pair of access `access` to apples and observations `observed` of red apples are given by a socalled [Hypergeometric distribution](https://en.wikipedia.org/wiki/Hypergeometric_distribution).
-The Hypergeometric distribution gives the probability of retrieving `observe` red balls when drawing `access` balls without replacement from an urn which contains `total_apples` balls in total of which `state` are red.
+If the world state was known to the speaker, his beliefs for any pair of access `access` to apples and observations `observed` of red apples are given by a so-called [Hypergeometric distribution](https://en.wikipedia.org/wiki/Hypergeometric_distribution).
+The Hypergeometric distribution gives the probability of retrieving `observed` red balls when drawing `access` balls without replacement from an urn which contains `total_apples` balls in total of which `state` are red.
 (This distribution is not implemented in WebPPL, so we implement its probability mass function by hand.)

 ~~~~